Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 (playback time, sample duration) and sample data (encoded samples)
 are interleaved. the [=moof=] box as specified in [[!ISOBMFF]] is used
 to signal the information to playback and decode the samples
-followed in the mdat box.
+stored in the following mdat box.
 The [=ftyp=] and moov box contain the track specific information
 and can be seen as a header of the stream, sometimes referred
 as a [[!MPEGCMAF]] header.
 The styp box can be used to signal the